Use the dplyr package to join data based on common columns

 There are a few more kinds of joins.
 See the dplyr documentation for details.

-4.6 Dataset: CA Crash Reporting System
+4.6 Case Study: CA Crash Reporting System

 The California Highway Patrol publish data about vehicle crashes in the state as the California Crash Reporting System (CCRS).
 The CCRS is a relational data set with three tables per year which describe crash events, parties involved, and all injuries, witnesses, and passengers.
 Let’s use the 2024 CCRS data for Sacramento and Yolo Counties to compute statistics about crashes in those counties.